GFynbo/100DaysofCode/Round1.md

 Today I got a lot done.
 I implemented a ID system for the restaurants in order to maintain a unique ID for URL making and increasing the ease in which you can access your matches.
 In the future I plan to pass the ID through in order to add the match to the User's list.
 Great progress today and will pick up tomorrow.
 ***
 *Good progress, more tomorrow*

+## Day 5 - December 11th, 2017
+The match models is proving to be quite a headache.
+I seemed to have implemented it, however I somehow broke the registration process.
+Going to look into removing some of the old migrations and refreshing the database to see if resolves the issue.
+***
+*Decent progress, more tomorrow*